Friedrich Dollmann: Cherbourg and death

 The French port of Cherbourg fell on 26 June 1944 when it was surrendered by Lieutenant General Karl-Wilhelm von Schlieben.
 This enraged Hitler and prompted a court-martial investigation from Field Marshal Wilhelm Keitel.
 Hitler summoned Rundstedt and Dollmann to Berchtesgaden on 28 June 1944 and insisted that Dollmann be court-martialed.
 Rundstedt rejected this idea since Dollmann was no more accountable for the failure than himself.
 Still unsatisfied, Hitler demanded that Dollmann at the very least should be relieved of command, which stimulated another defense, this time from Rommel.
 Undeterred, Hitler waited until the men left to relieve Dollmann of command, replacing him with Paul Hausser of the Waffen-SS.
 Hitler relieved Rundstedt of command a short time later.

 Unaware that he had been relieved of command, Dollmann was nonetheless worn out and stressed.
 He died on 29 June 1944.
 The exact circumstances of his death remain controversial.
 Some sources say he suffered a heart attack, while others say he committed suicide by taking poison.
-In 1973, Dollmann's last chief of staff Lieutenant General Max-Josef Pemsel, wrote that on 29 June at around 3:00 in the morning, Dollmann bid farewell to his staff and committed suicide in his command post.
+In 1973, Dollmann's last chief of staff Lieutenant General Max-Josef Pemsel, wrote that on 29 June at around 3:00 in the morning, Dollmann bade farewell to his staff and committed suicide in his command post.
 In 2003, a theory was put forward that like Rommel, Dollmann was forced to commit suicide by Hitler.
 He was buried in France on 2 July 1944, where the field marshals Rundstedt, Rommel and Hugo Sperrle were present.
 On the same day, he received posthumously the Knight's Cross of the Iron Cross with Oak Leaves.
 Later, Hitler delivered a laudatory obituary on behalf of Dollmann.
 He is buried at the Champigny-Saint-André German war cemetery.